Clare LucichPartner & Trial Lawyer

 - Juris Doctor, magna cum laude May 2012

 - Honors: Dean’s Scholarship; The Order of the Coif

 - Bachelor of Arts, Criminology, summa cum laude

 - Social Ecology, summa cum laude, June 2008

 - GPA: 3.975

 Ms. Lucich’s Experience Includes the Following:

-- Serving as the lead associate of the litigation team that recently achieved a $30 million settlement for a woman who was catastrophically injured as a result of a trucking company’s failure to properly maintain its fleet of vehicles.
+- Obtaining a $30 million settlement for a woman who was catastrophically injured as a result of a trucking company’s failure to properly maintain its fleet of vehicles.

 - Serving as the lead associate of the litigation team that obtained a $12 million wrongful death settlement against the City of Los Angeles on behalf of the family of Alice Gruppioni, an Italian newlywed tragically killed on her honeymoon when struck by a reckless vehicle on the Venice Beach Boardwalk.
 The $12 million settlement represents the largest wrongful death settlement reached by the City of Los Angeles.
 (Gruppioni v.
 The City of Los Angeles)

 - Representing clients injured in a crosswalk when a driver, due to the public entity’s failure to install proper safety devices, failed to see them and struck the plaintiffs, causing life-long injuries.
 Combined settlement with the driver’s employer and the public entity resulted in a high seven-figure settlement.